uu-python/preparation/README.md

 # Preparation material
 This is a collection of online material and books intended for preparing for this course, especially for those new to Python.
+In order to be prepared for this course, you should be able to understand this python example: [minimal.py](minimal.py)

 ## Online tutorials for Python
 * [https://www.codecademy.com/learn/python](https://www.codecademy.com/learn/python)